The Holy Trinity: Understanding Christianity's Central Mystery

 Theological Significance and Implications

-The Trinity also provides the theological foundation for understanding salvation as involving all three persons of the Godhead.
+The Trinity provides the theological foundation for understanding salvation as involving all three persons of the Godhead.
 The Father sends the Son, who accomplishes redemption through his incarnation and sacrifice, while the Spirit applies this salvation to individual believers.
 This collaborative work of the Trinity ensures that salvation is entirely God's work while involving the full participation of divine love.

-The trinitarian understanding of God also establishes the basis for Christian ethics and community life.
 The perfect unity and love existing between the persons of the Trinity serves as a model for human relationships and church life.
 Many theologians argue that the Trinity's combination of unity and diversity provides insight into how human communities can maintain both individual identity and corporate harmony.

 Worship and Practical Faith